criteo/android-publisher-sdk/CONTRIBUTING.md

 * Use Java 8 or below to run Gradle commands
 * Building project: `./gradlew build`
 * Running Java tests: `./gradlew check`
-* Running Android tests: `./gradlew :publisher-sdk-tests:connectedCheck`
+* Running Android tests: `./gradlew :publisher-sdk:connectedCheck`

 ### List of modules

 * `app`: test application to try the SDK
-* `publisher-sdk`: the Android SDK and its Java tests
+* `publisher-sdk`: the Android SDK and its tests
-* `publisher-sdk-tests`: the Android tests of the SDK
+* `publisher-sdk-tests`: activities for Android tests of the SDK
 * `test-utils`: helping module to assist both Java and Android tests

 ### Coding style